The Arts Campus in Playhouse Square

 Most Art & Design facilities are located on Cleveland State’s Arts Campus in Playhouse Square, placing students within Cleveland’s vibrant arts and cultural district.
 Specialized Sculpture and Ceramics studios are also located elsewhere on CSU’s main campus.

-- Two updated Mac labs (one for photo and one for design) with 20 computers, each and the latest Adobe and design software
+• Two updated Mac labs (one for photo and one for design) each with 20 computers,large format printers, and the latest Adobe and design software

-- Multiple intaglio, relief, and lithography presses for printmaking
+• Multiple intaglio, relief, and lithography presses, as well as silk screen printmaking studios

-- Sculpture studio is fully equipped for wood and metal fabrication, bronze casting, and ceramics
+• Sculpture studio (located in CM) is fully equipped for wood and metal fabrication, bronze casting, and ceramics

 TA Student Amenities